Maintaining environments with dbt and lakeFS

 lakectl dbt generate-schema-macro

-you could create the views on the destination schema manually.
+you can create the views on the destination schema manually.

 For every run: